sala7ly/Sala7ly-Fontend/README.md

 - **Description:** Material Tailwind combines the concepts of Material Design and the utility-first approach of Tailwind CSS.
 It offers pre-designed components and styles inspired by Google's Material Design guidelines, making it easier to create consistent and visually appealing user interfaces.

 ### Formik
 - **Description:** Formik is a form management library for React.
 It simplifies the process of building and validating forms by providing utilities and components that handle form state, validation, and submission.
-Formik reduces boilerplate and streamlines form-related logic.
+Formik reduces boilerplate and streamlines form-related logic  and using to Yup ensuring data integrity through validation..

 ### Getting Started with Create React App